 Currently, the average American household produces 7.5 tons of carbon dioxide per year.
 By switching to renewable power sources, homeowners not only save money on their utility bills, but can reduce their carbon footprint.
 Keeping additional carbon out of the atmosphere takes us closer to meeting goals that correlate to sustainable living.

 What does it mean to have “cleaner energy” on the grid?

-The most well-known renewable source homeowners are investing in is solar energy.
+The most well-known renewable energy solution homeowners are investing in is solar energy.
 Solar panels, either placed on their roofs and/or walls, are helpful for homeowners in locations where the sun is apparent throughout the year.
 Solar photovoltaics (or PV for short) increase your grid security and are a very economical source of energy.

 As much as the term “wind turbine” sounds daunting, there is nothing to be scared of!
 If you have a large plot of unused land, consider installing a small turbine.
 These windmill-like structures generate energy through the rotation of their propellers and then transfer that energy to an electricity grid for use.
 With an average payback of fewer than 13 years (machines last 20+ years), this is a smart investment in the long-run.

 Geothermal energy can be an option to provide heating, cooling, and hot water for the home.
 Although there might not be any volcanoes near your home, modern heat pump technology becomes handy when warming your living space.
 These systems take advantage of the relatively constant temperatures below ground to transfer heat and apply cooling properties where they are needed.
 Even though this system may be costly up front, they are a great carbon-neutral option for your home’s operation – even Alphabet is getting in on the action with their spin out Dandelion.